Six of the best films to see in the cinema this weekend

 Directed by Marielle Heller.
 Starring Matthew Rhys, Tom Hanks, Susan Kelechi Watson, Chris Cooper, Maryann Plunkett, Enrico Colantoni, Christine Lahti.
 PG cert, gen release, 108 min

-Singular drama concerning the relationship between a cynical journalist (Rhys) and the US children’s entertainer Fred Rogers (Hanks).
+Singular drama concerning the relationship between a cynical journalist (Rhys) and the US children’s entertainer Fred Rogers (Hanks, up for an Oscar).
 Heller, the gifted director of Diary of a Teenage Girl and Can You Ever Forgive Me?, knows exactly what sort of film she is making: one interested in Mr Rogers’s reputation and awake to his odd techniques.
 But this is really an intimate story about the adjustments we make in middle age.
 Beautifully made.
 Skilfully performed.
 Full review DC

 Directed by Melina Matsoukas.
 Starring Daniel Kaluuya, Jodie Turner-Smith, Bokeem Woodbine, Chloë Sevigny, Flea, John Sturgill Simpson.
 16 cert, gen release, 132 min